You don't need to decide today

 What good guidance looks like

-You should feel more secure after receiving guidance, not more anxious.
+You should feel more settled after receiving guidance, not more anxious.
 If advice makes you feel rushed or confused, pay attention to that feeling.
-Trust your instincts.
-Good guidance might challenge your views or introduce new ideas.
-But it should never make you feel manipulated or trapped.
+Good guidance sometimes leads to action, and sometimes to the decision not to move yet.
+Both outcomes are valid.

-About Ian
+Ian Wood

 I've spent all my life in Utah and over half my life in real estate.
 I've learned that the best service isn't quick sales.
 It's about helping people make decisions they'll feel good about for years.
 That takes a different approach than what's typical in this industry.